callisto-lang/drifblim/README.md

 - `00-2f`, source path.
 - `30-5f`, destination path.
 - `60`, non-zero values will also run the run on assembly.

+_Drifblim is strong enough to lift Pokémon or people but has no control over its flight.
+This causes it to drift with the wind and end up anywhere._

 ## Support